I was reading a website out there called a mediaequalizer.com.

 So they send these hecklers in.

-It could be the Democrats doing it too, but at this stage, my money would be on the Republicans paying for the hecklers.
+But at this stage, my money would be on the Republicans paying for the hecklers.

 Just may have to sell them in there.

-So again, Richmond, Virginia campaign event.
+So, again, Richmond, Virginia campaign event.

 That's why we have freedom of speech, folks.